gte959f/mac-dev-setup/README.md

 Open a new terminal for the `$PATH` changes to take effect.

-**Careful/Deprecated** Other tools such as Cordova look for this inside of XCode.app package We also need to tell npm where to find the Xcode Command Line Tools, by running:
+**Careful/Deprecated**: Other tools such as Cordova look for this inside of XCode.app package.
+I skipped this step We also need to tell npm where to find the Xcode Command Line Tools, by running:

     $ sudo xcode-select -switch /usr/bin